-- 1. To encrypt the entire Windows operating system volume (and additional volumes in the future) - 2.
-To verify the integrity of the boot process using a Trusted Platform Module (TPM)
+- (1) to encrypt the entire Windows operating system volume (and additional volumes in the future);and - (2) to verify the integrity of the boot process using a Trusted Platform Module (TPM).

 We are only concerned with the first goal, as boot process integrity is beyond our scope.
 BitLocker encrypts the specified volume sector-by-sector using AES in CBC mode with a diffuser called Elephant [Ferguson 2006].
-The diffuser is stated as necessary due to a weakness in CBC mode, which allows an attacker to flip an ith bit in the next block's plaintext by flipping the ith bit in the current block's ciphertext at the risk of randomizing the current block's plaintext (Table III).
-This diffuser runs a series of XOR and rotations on words in a sector to cause one flipped bit to cause many more random bit flips in the same sector.
-Figure 9 demonstrates Bitlocker encryption of one block, where the drive sector key is the IV and the block size can be any power of two within the range of 512-8192 bytes.
+The diffuser is stated as necessary due to a weakness in CBC mode, which allows an attacker to flip an i^{th} bit in the next block's plaintext by flipping the i^{th} bit in the current block's ciphertext at the risk of randomizing the current block's plaintext (Table III).
+This diffuser runs a series of XOR and rotations on 32-bit words in a block to cause one flipped bit to cause many more random bit flips in the same block.
+In fact, using this diffuser in a block with at least 128 words will cause full diffusion to occur within the active word with just one bit flip in about one third of a cycle.
+This means that all bits in the next block's plaintext will be randomly affected by the bit flip, and the attacker cannot selectively control any aspect of the plaintext if any ciphertext is modified.
+Figure 11 demonstrates Bitlocker encryption of one block, where the drive sector key is the IV and the block size can be any power of two within the range of 512-8,192 bytes, or 4,096-65,536 bits.
+Two separate diffusers (A and B) are used in Elephant.
+This is because one diffuser has a property of diffusing well (quickly) during decryption, and the other has a property of diffusing well during encryption.

-Figure 9: BitLocker encryption of a block.
+Fig. 11.
+BitLocker encryption of a block.